DiamondLightSource/fa-archiver-py3/docs/fa-prepare.rst

     Specify input block size for reads from FA sniffer device.
 The default value is 524288 bytes.

--O block-size
+-M major-sample-count
-    Specify block size for IO transfers to disk.
-This should match the disk's IO block size.
-The default value is 524288.
+    Specify number of samples in a single IO transfer to disk.
+This should be comfortably larger than the product of the two decimation factors and must be a power of 2.
+The default value 65536 allows for 6.5 seconds per block.

 -d decimation
     Specify first decimation factor.
 The default value is 64, must be a power